ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/full-api-reference/jaqpotpy.datasets.md

 and all relevant attributes.

 Returns:
-: JaqpotpyDataset: A copy of the dataset.
+: JaqpotTabularDataset: A copy of the dataset.

 #### create()

 Create the dataset by featurizing the SMILES columns and combining with other features.

-#### df_astype(dtype, columns=None)

-Convert the dataset to the specified data type.

-Args:
-: dtype: The data type to convert to.

-Returns:
-: JaqpotpyDataset: The dataset converted to the specified data type.

 #### *property* featurizer_name *: Iterable[Any]*